 Given the relatively nascent stage of the market, the policing of virtual currencies and virtual currency offerings in Canada presents unique enforcement challenges for both criminal prosecutors and securities regulatory authorities.
 While most of the litigation in the virtual currency market to date has occurred outside Canadian borders, a few Canadian cases warrant discussion.

 In 2017, PlexCorps undertook an initial offering of its own virtual currency, PlexCoin.
-PlexCorps distributed to prospective investors a white paper stating that investors could expect a 1,354 per cent return on investment in less than 29 days.62 On 20 July 2017, at the request of the AMF, Quebec's Financial Markets Administrative Tribunal issued various ex parte orders against PlexCorps, PlexCoin and related businesses, prohibiting them from engaging in activities for the purpose of directly or indirectly trading in any form of investment described in Section 1 of the Securities Act (Quebec),63 including the solicitation of investors in Quebec and the solicitation, from Quebec, of investors outside the province.64 The orders effectively required PlexCorps to abandon the planned token offering.
+PlexCorps distributed to prospective investors.62 On 20 July 2017, at the request of the AMF, Quebec's Financial Markets Administrative Tribunal issued various ex parte orders against PlexCorps, PlexCoin and related businesses, prohibiting them from engaging in activities for the purpose of directly or indirectly trading in any form of investment described in Section 1 of the Securities Act (Quebec),63 The orders effectively required PlexCorps to abandon the planned token offering.
 PlexCorps disregarded the order and pursued the offering.64 In July 2019, three individuals in connection with PlexCoin agreed to the reimbursement of 'substantially all the amounts' related to the PlexCoin project that were frozen by the Financial Markets Administrative Tribunal.65 In June 2020, the AMF instituted penal proceedings against these three individuals, charging them with seven counts of offences related to illegal distribution activities.66

-In December 2018, the sole officer and director of Quadriga Fintech Solutions Corp (Quadriga), the operator of a platform that facilitated the purchase and sale of virtual currencies, died suddenly.
+In December 2018, the sole officer and director of Quadriga, the operator of a platform that facilitated the purchase and sale of virtual currencies, died suddenly.
 It was alleged that this individual was the only Quadriga employee with knowledge of the encrypted passcodes required to gain access to Quadriga's virtual currency cold wallets and, as a result, upon the passing of the individual, the majority of Quadriga's virtual currency assets could not be located.
-In an email statement, a spokesperson for the BCSC stated that the regulatory body did not have any indication that Quadriga was trading in securities or derivatives or operating as a marketplace or exchange under British Columbia securities laws and, as such, that the BCSC did not regulate it.66

 i Taxation of virtual currencies